Skip to main content

 Oregano Tea for Digestive Problems

-The tea has a spicy taste, which is characteristic of the herb.
+The tea has a tangy taste, which is characteristic of the herb.
 For coughs and sore throats, you can use a spoonful of honey to sweeten it.
 In case of digestive problems and loss of appetite, drink the tea unsweetened.
 You can drink a maximum of three cups of oregano tea a day.

 For sore throats, gargle with the lukewarm tea for several minutes up to six times a day.